adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/CookBook.md

 ## Using Check Points ##

-Sometimes you may want to "reset" a mock object at various check points in your out: at each check point, you verify that all existing expectations on the mock object have been satisfied, and then you set some new expectations on it as if it's newly created.
+Sometimes you may want to "reset" a mock object at various check points in your test: at each check point, you verify that all existing expectations on the mock object have been satisfied, and then you set some new expectations on it as if it's newly created.
 This allows you to work with a mock object in "phases" whose sizes are each manageable.

-One such scenario is that in your out's `SetUp()` function, you may want to put the object you are testing into a certain state, with the help from a mock object.
+One such scenario is that in your test's `SetUp()` function, you may want to put the object you are testing into a certain state, with the help from a mock object.
 Once in the desired state, you want to clear all expectations on the mock, such that in the `TEST_F` body you can